tschatzl/tschatzl.github.io/_posts/2022-09-26-jdk-vm-internal-fillerarray.md

 ## The Change

 [JDK-8284435](https://bugs.openjdk.org/browse/JDK-8284435) added special, explicit filler objects with the names `jdk.vm.internal.FillerObject` and `Ljdk.vm.internal.FillerArray;` in Java heap histograms (Actually, in the original change there has been a typo in the filler array type name, it has errorneously been called `Ljava.vm.internal.FillerArray;`, fixed in [JDK-8294000](https://bugs.openjdk.org/browse/JDK-8294000)).

+**Update 2024/07/22:** There has been another renaming of the "array" filler to `[Ljdk/internal/vm/FillerElement;` to conform to Java's array class name notation as of [JDK-8319548](https://bugs.openjdk.org/browse/JDK-8319548) and backported to JDK 21.

 These classes are created up front at VM startup similar to most VM internal classes.